 - Rule 11.6.1 The Department may, in its discretion, deny an initial application for registration, deny an application for renewal, or file formal charges against a registrant during a licensure term seeking to have the Certificate of Registration suspended, revoked, or otherwise disciplined if the Department determines that the Registrant: - 1.
 Is guilty of fraud, misrepresentation, concealment of material facts, or deceit in procuring or attempting to procure a Certificate of Registration. - 2.
 Is unfit or incompetent by reason of negligence, habits, or other causes of incompetency. - 3.
 Is addicted to, or has improperly obtained, possessed, used, or distributed habit-forming drugs or narcotics. - 4.
 Has performed tattooing or body piercing without possessing a Certificate of Registration from the Department. - 5.
-Has performed tattooing or body piercing after the Certificate of Registration has expired or has been suspended. - 6.
-Has performed tattooing or body piercing under cover of any permit or registration illegally or fraudulently obtained or issued. - 7.
+Has performed tattooing or body piercing after the Certificate of Registration has expired or has been suspended.

+- 6. Has performed tattooing or body piercing under cover of any permit or registration illegally or fraudulently obtained or issued. - 7.
 Has violated, aided, or abetted others in violation of any provision of these regulations, rules of the Board or Department, or the Act. - 8.
-Has engaged in any conduct considered by the Department to be detrimental to the practice of tattooing or body piercing.

-9. Is performing tattooing or body piercing procedures in an Establishment that violates any provision of these regulations, rules of the Board or Department, or the Act.
+Is convicted of a felony or misdemeanor, in any jurisdiction, that has, as an element of the crime, a drug-related offense, an alcohol-related offense, a sexual conduct offense, misstatement, fraud, or dishonesty. - 9.
+Has engaged in any conduct considered by the Department to be detrimental to the practice of tattooing or body piercing. - 10.
+Is performing tattooing or body piercing procedures in an Establishment that violates any provision of these regulations, rules of the Board or Department, or the Act.